Okyeame Quophi and Stacy's 1st daughter all grown as she turns 16; drops photos

 In celebration of Calista's birthday, her parents and other well-wishers have flooded social media with her photos.

-Starting the celebration was Calista's father, who shared a beautiful photo of his daughter twith the caption:
+Starting the celebration was Calista's father, who shared a beautiful photo of his daughter with the caption:

 "Omg!!!
 This day has finally come.Sweet 16!!!!!!
 Happy Birthday @kalistarrr.
 God Bless you my daughter.I am more proud of you everyday.I know you wish for a couple of material things,which is normal for a girl your age but most importantly I asked God at midnight to give life and more if it abundantly.The only gift I can’t give.I had never been a father until you thought me how to be one.Love you today and always.
 Daddy.
 PS.Show dem!!!❤️❤️."